fkie-cad/friTap/EXTENDING.md

 ....
 ```

-in this case the dependencies for the developemnt are missing.
-This can easiyl fixed by invoking the following command inside the folder friTap:
+in this case the dependencies for the development are missing.
+This can easily fixed by invoking the following command inside the folder friTap:

 ```bash
 $ npm install .